 Economic and environmental consequences

-Coastal erosion in Brittany has a significant economic impact.
 Damage to infrastructure, housing and economic activities such as tourism and oyster farming represents significant costs for local authorities.

 For example, the storms of winter 2013-2014 caused considerable damage to the Breton coastline, requiring substantial investment in repairs and the introduction of protective measures.

-From an environmental perspective, erosion disrupts coastal ecosystems, leading to biodiversity loss and the degradation of natural habitats.
-The disappearance of dunes and wetlands reduces the coastline’s natural ability to absorb the impact of tides and violent climatic events, thereby increasing the vulnerability of the territories.
+The disappearance of dunes and wetlands reduces the natural capacity of the coastline to absorb the impact of tides and storms. climatic increasing the vulnerability of these areas.

 Measures to protect and adapt the area